thewca/wca-documents/README.md

 | `bin/build.sh` | Builds PDF files into `build` directory. |
 | `bin/deploy.sh` | WCA deployment script used by GitHub.
 You don't need to use this. |

+## Writing and translating documents

+[This document](https://github.com/thewca/wca-documents/blob/master/documents-guide.md) explains everything necessary to create a new document or translate an Educational Resources document.

 ## Detailed Explanation

 The build script (`bin/build.sh`) works in the following steps: